 - Contingent Convertible Debt Securities Risk

 - Counterparty Risk

 - Credit Risk

 - Derivatives Risk

 - Interest Rate Risk

 - Liquidity Risk

 - Market Risk

 - Asset-Backed Securities Risk

 - ESG Data Risk

+- Investments Exclusions Risk

-Sustainability Risks Likely Impact on Sub-Fund's Return The potential impacts of Sustainability Risks on this Sub-Fund may include:
+Sustainability Risks Likely Impact on Fund's Return The potential impacts of Sustainability Risks on this Fund may include:

 - Fixed income securities: Sustainability Risks may affect a corporate or sovereign borrower's cash flows and affect their ability to meet their debt obligations.
 Sustainability Risks may also affect the credit quality of those issuers.
-Considering the Sub-Fund's European focus, social factors such as demographics may affect a country's credit rating or cash flows, for example, as a result of an ageing population that may have adverse fiscal implications longer term and increase a country's healthcare costs. - Currencies: Sustainability Risks may also affect the value of currencies. - Regulatory Changes: Increasing regulatory requirements in Europe that result, directly or indirectly, from the process of adjustment towards a lower-carbon and more environmentally sustainable economy may result in significant Sustainability Risks that impede borrowers' business models, revenues and overall value.
+Considering the Fund's European focus, social factors such as demographics may affect a country's credit rating or cash flows, for example, as a result of an ageing population that may have adverse fiscal implications longer term and increase a country's healthcare costs. - Currencies: Sustainability Risks may also affect the value of currencies. - Regulatory Changes: Increasing regulatory requirements in Europe that result, directly or indirectly, from the process of adjustment towards a lower-carbon and more environmentally sustainable economy may result in significant Sustainability Risks that impede borrowers' business models, revenues and overall value.
 Such financial impediments could arise, for example, from changes in the regulatory framework such as carbon pricing mechanisms or stricter energy efficiency standards.

 Share Class Initial Sales Charge Annual Charge

-Al Nil 0.18%
+AI Nil 0.18%

 ВІ Nil 0.16%

 D Nil Up to 0.22%

 DI Nil Up to 0.18%

 L Nil 0.
 25%

-u Nil 0.
+и Nil 0.
 21%

 EI Nil 0.14%

+МІ Nil Up to 0.16%

 Р Up to 3.25% 0.49%

-Q Nil Up to 0.29%
+Q Nil 0.25%

-QI Nil Up to 0.25%
+QI Nil 0.21%

 w Nil 0.29%

 WI Nil 0.25%